Advertising Photography FAQ | Dale May | New York

 Has Dale May's work been published in advertising trade and photography publications?

-Dale May's work has been recognized and featured across Communication Arts Photography Annual, Lürzer's Archive, Tattoo Life Magazine, and various advertising and entertainment editorial publications throughout his career.
+Dale May's work has been recognized and featured across Communication Arts Photography Annual, Lürzer's Archive, and various advertising and entertainment editorial publications throughout his career.
 His celebrity editorial work has appeared in Vanity Fair Italy, Time Out London, Time Out New York, Cineplex Magazine, Revolver Magazine, Guitar Aficionado, Forbes, Marie Claire, Glamour, and People, among others.
 View the full editorial history on the Press & News page.

 Have more questions?
 Contact WSW Creative or reach out directly through the contact page.
 For press inquiries, contact Sarah Hall Productions: info@shpny.com | 212.529.1598